 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

 In the top search box enter “physicians” or “hospitals” and click LOOKUP.

 Lower down, select the Province, choose the cities, and click the “View Results” button.

 NOTE: You can access this database from a Library computer.
 If you are using a computer from outside the Library, you will need a Vancouver Public Library card to login to this database.
 After clicking on the database name, you will be asked to enter your library card number and PIN (usually last four digits of your telephone number).

 In Canada, employers usually expect to receive a resume or curriculum vitae and a cover letter that identifies the position you are applying for and summarizes your relevant experience.

 Use the library catalogue to find books on writing resumes and cover letters specific to your industry.

 To learn about applying for jobs in Canada, see the following:

 Getting Help from Industry Sources

-Associations for physicians in BC and Canada provide assistance to individuals.
-Registration and fees are required for membership.
+Associations for physicians in BC and Canada provide information and assistance.
+Registration and fees are usually required for membership.